michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 assert ("cane" == "full-hog-pitch-black-lights-out-holy-shit-youre-ineluctably-and-interminably-blind") is False
 ```

-The percentage of blind people who can't see _anything_ is actually exceptionally rare.
+The percentage of blind people who can't see _anything at all_ is actually exceptionally rare.
 It's like 1% of blind people altogether.
 The purpose of the sunglasses is roughly two-fold: give the eyes a break, and signal to others that your eyes are cooked so there's no guesswork.

 Altogether, this places me in the category of "invisibly disabled", which brings a unique class of uncomfortable experiences.